In U.S.-Cuba prisoner swap, mystery surrounds the unnamed 53

 Neither the U.S. nor the Cuban governments have said when the prisoners would be released.
 Cuba declined to comment on why more details have not been publicly released.

-The dissident Cuban Commission on Human Rights and National Reconciliation, which keeps track of activists in the different opposition groups, counted in June a total of 114 political prisoners, although the number includes 12 on parole after being released plus several others who have since been freed.
+The dissident Cuban Commission on Human Rights and National Reconciliation, which keeps track of activists in the different opposition groups, counted in June a total of 114 political prisoners, although it includes 12 who are on parole after being released from jail plus several others who have since been released.

-Elizardo Sanchez, the group's veteran leader, says at least 80 peaceful dissidents are on the list, including some whose only crime was to demonstrate or paint anti-government signs.
+The group's veteran leader, Elizardo Sanchez, who also spoke with Reuters, says at least 80 peaceful dissidents are on that list, including some whose only crime was to demonstrate or scribble anti-government graffiti.

-Others include soldiers who deserted, former government officials, people who tried to hijack an airplane to the United States and eight militants jailed for entering Cuba from the United States and trying to start insurrections.
+Others include soldiers who deserted with their weapons, former government officials, people who tried to hijack an airplane to the United States and eight militants jailed for entering Cuba from the United States and trying to start insurrections.

 U.S. President Barack Obama announced a new era in U.S.-Cuba relations on Dec.
-17, saying he would restore diplomatic ties broken more than five decades ago and begin to unravel economic sanctions that were aimed at forcing the communists from power.
+17, saying they would restore diplomatic ties broken more than five decades ago and he would begin to unravel economic sanctions that were aimed at forcing the communists from power.

-Under the deal, three Cuban spies were freed from U.S. jails while Cuba released a U.S. aid contractor and a Cuban who spied for Washington.
-Cuba also agreed to free the 53 people who U.S. officials described as political prisoners.

-Rodiles, leader of Por Otra Cuba (For Another Cuba), said it was a "huge mistake" for Obama not to extract more concessions from Cuba, and he was concerned that Cuba was allowed to impose secrecy over which prisoners would be freed and when.

-"There are more than 53.
-They are accepting the regime's conditions.
-The regime is setting too many conditions and they are accepting them," Rodiles said.
+U.S. officials said that Cuba agreed as part of the deal to release 53 people that Washington considered political prisoners.
+Some dissidents say that, so far, none of the 53 have been named and no one has been freed since the deal was announced.

-Ferrer, leader of the Patriotic Union of Cuba (UNPACU) dissident group, said he has been in contact with worried relatives and that some inmates have called from prison to see if they are likely to be released.
+Ferrer, leader of the Patriotic Union of Cuba (UNPACU) dissident group, told Reuters he has been in close contact with deeply concerned relatives and that some inmates have called from prison to see if they are likely to be released.

 Cuba says it has no political prisoners but, announcing the deal with the United States, President Raul Castro said his government would be releasing some inmates who were of interest to the United States.
 It has said nothing else about them since.